 Forest Monitoring and Improvement Program

 Forest management in NSW aims to achieve ecological, social, cultural and economic outcomes for the people of NSW.
-The Commission independently oversees the NSW Forest Monitoring and Improvement Program to improve the evidence-base for forest management.
+We independently oversee the NSW Forest Monitoring and Improvement Program to improve the evidence-base for forest management.

-The Commission chairs the NSW Forest Monitoring Steering Committee to oversee the design, implementation and continuous improvement of the program.
+We chair the NSW Forest Monitoring Steering Committee to oversee the design, implementation and continuous improvement of the program.
 The Committee includes independent scientific experts and NSW agencies responsible for forest policy, management, science and regulation.
-The Commission reports to relevant Ministers responsible for these functions.
+We report to relevant Ministers responsible for these functions.

 Funding for cross-tenure monitoring ceased in Financial Year 2022.
 Program oversight is now focused on production forests across private and public land.